nlml/cats-vs-dogs-classifier-pruned-and-served/README.md

 Once that's done, you just need to build the image and run it.

+You will need `nvidia-docker` installed if you want to use GPU, otherwise just `docker`.
+If you want to use just CPU instead of GPU, replace `FROM ufoym/deepo:pytorch-py36-cu100` with `FROM ufoym/deepo:pytorch-py36-cpu` in the first line of `serve_model/Dockerfile`.

+Last step is to build and run the image:

 ```
+cd /path/to/repo/serve_model
 nvidia-docker build -t cats-vs-dogs .
 nvidia-docker run -p 5000:5000 cats-vs-dogs
 ```

+### /upload classification UI endpoint

-Then, point your browser to http://localhost:5000/upload where you can upload an image to classify through the model.
+Point your browser to http://localhost:5000/upload where you can upload an image to classify through the model.

-Note: if you want to use just CPU and `docker` instead of GPU and `nvidia-docker`, replace `FROM ufoym/deepo:pytorch-py36-cu100` with `FROM ufoym/deepo:pytorch-py36-cpu` in the first line of `serve_model/Dockerfile`.
+### /classify POST endpoint

 You can also use `localhost:5000/classify` endpoint to POST data to be classified.
 It accepts JSON format data and binary data.